iburzynski/jambhala/README.md

 **Cons:**
   * Generating from a Github template creates a new repository with no historical link to the upstream template.
-  * This makes it difficult to incorporate updates to Jambhala released after your repository is generated.
+  * This makes it more difficult to incorporate updates to Jambhala released after your repository is generated.

-It's still possible to update Jambhala in **Development Mode**, although it requires more manual labor to resolve merge conflicts (see **[Updating Jambhala](#📥-updating-jambhala)** for instructions).
+It's still possible to update Jambhala in **Development Mode**, although it requires more manual labor to resolve merge conflicts (see **[Updating Jambhala](#updating-jambhala)** for instructions).

 To use Jambhala in **Development Mode**, select the green **`Use this template`** button on this repository's Github page, and select **`Create a new repository`** to generate a new repository from the Jambhala template.